-- Have there been prior incidents of criminal activity on property?
-What security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were in place at the time of the shooting?
+- What security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were implemented by the complex owner following prior media reports of gun violence?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the victim may seek justice and elect to pursue legal claims for her injuries.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, Quantavius Patillo may seek justice and elect to pursue legal claims for his injuries.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.

 We Fight for Victims of Apartment Security Negligence in Georgia…Contact us Now for a Free Consultation.